This is a two-diploma master’s degree programme with Queen Margaret University (Edinburgh, U.K.).

 Admission Criteria

-1) An undergraduate degree diploma from a recognised institution
+1) An undergraduate degree from a recognized institution

 2) IELTS ≥ 6.5 or an equivalent (TOEFL / Pearson / BMU English Exam) with all four individual components ≥ 6.0